Key points in this article:

 10. Ship products quickly

 The customer experience doesn’t end when the shopper pays for the item.
-The time it takes for them to receive their order can have a big impact on their satisfaction with your company.
+The time it takes for them to receive their purchase can have a big impact on their satisfaction with your company.

 Major online retailers like Amazon have set a precedent for fast shipping.
 Most purchasers expect to receive a product within a week of purchasing it, so shipping quickly should be one of your priorities.